onzfonz/comp227/src/content/2/en/part2e.md

 }
 ```

-**Notice:** when the content of the file *index.css* changes,
+> **Pertinent:** when the content of the file *index.css* changes,
-React might not notice that automatically, so you may need to refresh the browser to see your changes!
+> React might not notice that automatically, so you may need to refresh the browser to see your changes!

 CSS rules comprise of **selectors** and **declarations**.
 The selector defines which elements the rule should be applied to.